Here are some of the band’s most requested Irish & Scottish songs. If one of these is your favorite, let the band know!

 Molly Malone (Cockles and Mussels) — A music-hall song set in Dublin, Ireland.
 The City of Dublin has even erected a statue in honor of this song!
 It has been recorded by Irish bands The Dubliners and U2.

 Galway Girl — by Steve Earle, based on real events.
 An American meets a girl in Ireland and ends up with a broken heart.
 A version by the Sharon Shannon Band and Irish singer Mundy topped the Irish charts in 2008.

 Parting Glass — A traditional Irish song, usually sung acappella.
 A wistful parting song in which comrades raise their glasses in a goodnight toast.

-Pretty Girl Milking Her Cow — A traditional Irish ballad, originally sung in Irish Gaelic and translated into English by Thomas Moore.
-A version was sung by Judy Garland in the film “Little Nellie Kelly”.
+Pretty Girl Milking Her Cow — A traditional ballad, originally in Irish Gaelic and translated to English by Thomas Moore.
+Judy Garland sang it in “Little Nellie Kelly”.

 Raglan Road — Words by Irish poet Patrick Kavanagh to a traditional Irish tune.
 It’s named after a real place in Dublin, Ireland, and was made famous by Irish band The Dubliners.

 Red is the Rose — Irish lyrics set to a Scottish tune.
 Irish band The Clancy Brothers & Tommy Makem were the first to bring this song to a worldwide audience.

 Rocky Road to Dublin — A fast song in slip jig meter (9/8) with words by Irish poet D. K. Gavan.
 A recording of this song by Irish band The Dubliners was used in the 2009 Sherlock Holmes movie. more